Diversity of Patient Voices

 Healthcare delivery is likely to improve precipitously when the physician is willing to stop and listen.
-Patients, particularly women who present as patient or caretaker, often know their body best.
-By encouraging our patients to share their story, physicians create the opportunity to elicit invaluable medical insights that will help guide and inform patient care.
+Patients, particularly women who present as patients or caretakers, often know their bodies best.
+By encouraging our patients to share their stories, physicians create the opportunity to elicit invaluable medical insights that will help guide and inform patient care.
 And, if you are truly listening, you will learn not only what is bothering the patient in front of you but what really matters to them.
-The result— a more positive patient-physician relationship and the most favorable outcome for the patient.
+The result — a more positive patient-physician relationship and the most favorable outcome for the patient.

 Believing Me When I Say I Struggle with Fibroids